Earn an MA in Counseling Online

 Can you be a counselor without a master's degree?

 No. A master's degree is the minimum amount of education you can have to enter the counseling field.
-It is one of the necessary requirements to become a licensed mental health counselor.
+It's one of the necessary requirements to become a licensed mental health counselor.

-Also needed to be a counselor are practicum and internship hours, which SNHU includes as requirements in its program.
+Practicum and internship hours are also needed.
 These can also help set you up for success because of the hands-on experience they offer you.

 Your state may also require you to take an exam.
 The combination of your master's coursework and experiential learning should position you for licensure.